SHAGUN7057/UCS420/README.md

-This repository is for all my assignments in cognitive computing taken by Dr.Anjula Mehto
+This repository is for all my assignments in cognitive computing taken by Dr.Anjula Mehto Mam